 Somebody, let’s call him Peter, emailed me recently about wanting to know what life in Chiang Mai was like.
 He wants to retire here and make friends.
 So that got me thinking about other people who have contacted me and the kinds of questions they have asked.

-If you are interested in teaching in Chiang Mai, I have a Teaching ESL category and a Chiang Mai category too.
-My default category is Expat Living because that is what my blog is about!
+If you are interested in teaching in Chiang Mai, I have a Teaching ESL category and a living in Chiang Mai category, too.
+Another category is Expat because that is what my blog is about!

 Socially I find it easier to make friends here.
 It’s not like in the US, where everyone hangs out with the same friends they had in high school.
 Or they are less open to making new friends because they already have their niche or circle.
 The downside is friends come and go, and that has been the hardest thing for me.

 For retirees, there’s Hugh’s blog: http://retire2thailand.wordpress.com/

 CM also has an Expat’s Club.
 I’ve never been to a meeting but it can be good way to meet folks and get into an instant community.
 Older crowd…http://www.chiangmaiexpatsclub.com/

 CMCC Ads, also known as the “Christian Newsletter,” is a very good weekly email of things for sale, places to rent, jobs, etc. (Recently they have been having problems with their email list, flooding inboxes with unnecessary emails, so I have unsubscribed.
 I’ll probably subscribe again in the future.)
 But you can become a new subscriber by sending a blank email message to firstname.lastname@example.org.

 I’ve met friends through Chicky Net which is a women’s only expat group for popular cities in Thailand.
 CM’s group is not as active as other cities like Bangkok or Phuket but I think this is because it’s easier to meet people here.
 Chiang Mai is a good mid-sized town with a lot things to do and you inevitably run into the same people again and again.